 Awards are based on the overall merit of the entry and decisions of the judges are final.

-If your film is chosen to show at the Seattle Latino Film Festival and its differents program, included the SLFF educational screenings, we must receive a high quality subtitled DCP or Blu - Ray no later than 3 weeks prior to the festival screening.
+If your film is chosen to show at the Seattle Latino Film Festival and its different program, included festival on demand program and educational screenings, we must receive a high quality subtitled DCP or Blu - Ray no later than 3 weeks prior to the festival screening.
 Non-English films are required to have English subtitles while English films are required to have Spanish subtitles.

 The Festival does not deal with any copyright issues.
 All copyright issues should be resolved by the film’s authors.